jnickg/rust-explorations/README.md

 cargo run -- --host localhost --user myAdminUser --pass ./secrets/mongo-pw.txt --port 27017
 ```

+### Using

+- See the [`./examples`](./examples/) directory for some examples of interacting with the server, including `curl` commands
+- Navigate to [http://localhost:3000](http://localhost:3000) for a landing page, which includes lings to OpenAPI documentation and the like

 ### Cleaning

 Clean the MongoDB instance of all data